nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/nuxeo-server-release-notes.md

 A property has been added to keep directories in SQL when using MongoDB `nuxeo.mongodb.directories.enabled` (that must be set to true for keeping directories on SQL).

 <i class="fa fa-long-arrow-right" aria-hidden="true"></i>&nbsp;More on JIRA ticket [NXP-23190](https://jira.nuxeo.com/browse/NXP-23190).

+#### Default Caching Configuration for Directories {{since '9.3'}}

+If a cache name is not defined in the directory description, a cache named `directoryname-cache` will be created with the values of the default-cache.

+<i class="fa fa-long-arrow-right" aria-hidden="true"></i>&nbsp;More on JIRA ticket [NXP-17982](https://jira.nuxeo.com/browse/NXP-17982).

 #### Generic Directories References {{since '9.2'}}